 The Meet & Greet featured Empire State South chef/partner, Hugh Acheson who is currently in the middle of his latest book tour for The Broad Fork.
 Hugh shared a quick intro and overview on the development of Atlanta as a maturing city with a progressive nature.
 He shared his support of the growing farm to table movement in Atlanta (and around the country) to limit the number of hands on the food before it gets to you.

-He talked about how he could never complain about cooking in his family kitchen at home because it teaches life skills with retainable knowledge to be self-sufficient to his 11 and 13 year old kids.
-And mentioned how there are never enough GOOD restaurants so the industry continues to churn better and better restaurants every day, building family and creating community just like the YP app says is meant to help do.
+He talked about how he could never complain about cooking in his family kitchen at home because it teaches life skills with the retainable knowledge to be self-sufficient to his 11 and 13-year-old children.
+He mentioned how there are never enough GOOD restaurants so the industry continues to churn better and better restaurants every day, building a family and creating a community.

-He might look familiar because you may have seen him on TV as he’s competed in Bravo’s Top Chef Masters, Season 3 and currently stars as a judge on Top Chef.
-I even grabbed a quick pic with Hugh, Kale Me Kelly and Eating With Erica.
+He might look familiar because you may have seen him on TV.
+He’s competed in Bravo’s Top Chef Masters season 3 and currently stars as a judge on Top Chef.
+I grabbed a quick pic with Hugh, Kale Me Kelly and Eating With Erica.

 Acheson is a University of Georgia graduate (hence two of his four restaurants being located in Athens, GA), eats at home a lot and says that if he were not a chef, he would work in Advertising.
 In another entrepreneurial restaurateur career move, Hugh is launching a new non-profit that will replace Home Ec skills with Life skills such as how to read a cell phone bill.
 The program will run a test pilot in Clark County in Athens.

 Along the lines of creating a better community, Acheson explains that while there are some really great farmers markets in New York who pull from farms that are 8-10 hours away, Atlanta & Athens farmers markets & restaurants pull from farms 5-30 minutes away providing easier access to fresher food products.